-Low Impact Denim is our playground for innovation in technology and processes to change conventional denim manufacturing.
-It is where we challenge ourselves and conventional denim manufacturing to turn challenges like water-saving and -recycling, dyestuff and chemicals into concrete solutions.
+Low Impact Denim is our playground for practical innovation in sustainable manufacturing.
+It is where we challenge ourselves and our manufacturers to turn sustainability challenges into concrete solutions.

-Every Low Impact Denim style uses 100% certified organic, recycled or innovative fibers, water-saving dyestuffs and high tech, low-impact laundry processes.
-When you spot a pair of jeans with this label, you know it has been created using the most resource-efficient approach to fiber composition, fabric dyeing and finishing techniques that we know.
+Every Low Impact Denim style uses certified organic, recycled or innovative fibers, water-saving dyestuffs and high tech, low-impact laundry processes.
+When you spot a pair of jeans with this label, you know it has been created using better materials, dyeing techniques and manufacturing methods.

 Rather than a capsule collection, Low Impact Denim is a blueprint for the future of JACK & JONES and our A/BETTER WORLD ambitions.
 We take what we learn from this project and incorporate it into other products across our brand too.